Young Nick's Head: Nicks Head Station

+Protest

+In 2002 a proposed overseas purchase generated considerable public attention and protests led by local Māori seeking protection of the culturally significant landscape.
+Following negotiations, the cliffs, summit and archaeological sites were transferred into public ownership as part of a National Historic Reserve, while the remainder of the station was protected through conservation covenants.
+Subsequent ecological restoration has included large-scale native revegetation, wetland restoration and the reintroduction of several indigenous species.

 Protesting against foreign ownership of the culturally and historically significant land, a group of local Māori led by Tu Wyllie occupied Young Nick's Head and staged protests at Parliament.
 After negotiations with iwi took place, Finance Minister Michael Cullen announced in August 2002 that "Young Nick's Head will be protected and the cliffs, pā site and peak of Te Kuri gifted into public ownership as part of a purchase deal for Young Nick's Station".
 Griffin also agreed upon purchasing the land to establish an open covenant through the Queen Elizabeth II National Trust to protect the remainder of the headland area from commercial development.

-The station is currently owned by Griffin.
+The station is currently owned by John Griffin.
 After buying it, he engaged in a long-term plan to restore the area's vegetation and wildlife.
 More than 600,000 trees were planted, 26 hectares of wetlands were restored, and a 2-metre-high predator-proof fence was constructed as native species such as tuatara, blue penguin and wētā were reintroduced.
 In 2005 Ecoworks, an ecological restoration company in Gisborne, successfully used solar-powered, acoustic-attraction methods and artificial burrows to establish breeding colonies of six pelagic seabird species at Young Nick's Head which had previously been severely affected by human colonisation and the introduction of new predators.

+Protected Status

 Under the Ngai Tāmanuhiri Claims Settlement Act 2012, Young Nick's Head/Te Kuri a Paoa Historic Reserve became a national reserve per section 13 of the Reserves Act 1977 and was renamed Te Kuri a Paoa/Young Nick's Head National Historic Reserve.